Sa3doun13/Decomposition-clustering-based/README.md

 </table>

 To run the program:
-1- change the instance name in the FIFO.py, MTWR.py and confg.py and run the FIFO.py
+Change the instance name in the FIFO.py, MTWR.py and confg.py and run the FIFO.py